jadijadi/linuxlearner/content/course/lpic1/1011_determine_and_configure_hardware_settings.md

 ## Objectives

 - Enable and disable integrated peripherals.
-- Configure systems with or without external peripherals such as keyboards.
 - Differentiate between the various types of mass storage devices.
-- Set the correct hardware ID for different devices, especially the boot device.
-- Know the differences between coldplug and hotplug devices.
 - Determine hardware resources for devices.
 - Tools and utilities to list various hardware information (e.g. lsusb, lspci, etc.)
 - Tools and utilities to manipulate USB devices